Q: I'm quite an advanced player, and I've taken many quartet courses before. Will "Basically Quartets" be too easy for me?

 Q: We'd like to work on a piano quartet.
 Will that be possible?

-A: Unfortunately, not this year.
-There isn't a piano at Noddfa.
+A: Unfortunately no. There isn't a conventional piano available at Noddfa.

 Q: I like getting together